Chinese and American chipmakers establish regular chatfests to talk tech, trade, supply chain security

 US industry groups still want Biden administration cash for local manufacturing

-The Semiconductor Industry Association of China (SIAC) and its United States counterpart the Semiconductor Industry Association have announced the establishment of a biannual chatfest to address technical and trade-related issues.
+The Chinese Semiconductor Industry Association (CSIA) and its United States counterpart the Semiconductor Industry Association have announced the establishment of a biannual chatfest to address technical and trade-related issues.

 SIAC said the group, called the China-U.S. Semiconductor Industry Technology and Trade Restrictions Working Group, “will establish a timely communication information sharing mechanism for the semiconductor industry in China and the U.S. and exchange policies on export control, supply chain security, encryption and other technologies and trade restrictions.”

 “In accordance with fair competition, intellectual property protection and global trade rules, the Working Group will address the concerns of the semiconductor industry in china and the United States through dialogue and cooperation and work together to establish a robust and resilient global semiconductor value chain,” added SIAC.

 The working groups will consist of 20 semiconductor member companies, ten appointed from each association.

 The announcement of the co-op comes amid trade tensions that have seen the USA impose sanctions restricting semiconductor technology exports to China.